dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/migrations.md

 > * Learned about the data model snapshot
 > * Applied the migration

-Advance to the next article to begin looking at more advanced topics about expanding the data model.
+Advance to the next tutorial to begin looking at more advanced topics about expanding the data model.
 Along the way you'll create and apply additional migrations.

 > [!div class="nextstepaction"]
 > [Create and apply additional migrations](complex-data-model.md)